Pierre-brtrd/Pierre-brtrd/README.md

 ## Interest
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Views.js and API REST
+- 🌱 I’m currently learning VueJs, Flutter and API REST
 - 💞️ I’m looking to collaborate on Symfony project

 ## 🤝 Get in touch